China media says US 'destroying international order', after currency-manipulator branding

 Shares in some of China's rare earth-related firms surged on Tuesday amid speculation the sector could be the next front in the trade war.

-Beijing in June issued a travel advisory warning Chinese tourists about the risks of traveling to the United States, citing concerns about gun violence, robberies and thefts.
+Beijing in June issued a travel advisory warning Chinese tourists about the risks of travelling to the United States, citing concerns about gun violence, robberies and thefts.

 Trump had earlier declared China's currency move to be "a major violation", and analysts said it is likely the White House pressured the Treasury Department to issue the designation.